 The research sample included employees who agreed to participate in this qualitative study.
 The sample included officers from the senior executive service (SES) and middle managers (Executive Level 2 and Executive Level 1) from the two case study agencies (Agency A and Agency B) of the Australian Public Sector (APS).
 Most participants were permanent employees.
 Many were working in the public sector for a period of more than one to thirty years.
 At the time of this research, the participants held either senior leadership or middle management positions.
 A small percentage of managers had a minimum of two years of public sector employment experience.
 This study included six interviews with senior executives and twenty-two middle managers across Agency A and Agency B. There was one interview with a senior executive of Agency A, and thirteen middle managers participated in three focus groups.
-In Agency B, there were five senior executives interviewed and nine middle managers participated in three focus groups.
 In total, 17 male managers and 19 female managers agreed to participate in the study.